-- 1 SABA Low-dose inhaled corticosteroid (ICS) each time a short-acting beta-agonist (SABA) is required for relief of asthma symptoms.
+1 ICS SABA Low-dose inhaled corticosteroid (ICS) each time a short-acting beta-agonist (SABA) is required for relief of asthma symptoms.]]
 2 SABA Low-dose daily maintenance ICS as prescribed and use SABA as reliever PRN.
 Step up if 3 ICS-LABA SABA Low-dose daily maintenance (ICS-LABA) as prescribed with SABA as reliever PRN. control is not achieved and step down level when control is 4 ICS-LABA SABA Moderate-dose (ICS up to 800mcg BDP equivalent) daily maintenance (ICS-LABA)as prescribed with SABA as reliever PRN. achieved 5 ICS-LABA SABA If add-on therapy is required offer a leukotriene receptor antagonist (LTRA) and review at 4-6 weeks for efficacy and tolerability.
+Withdraw if not effective or tolerated.]
+If madicinal therapy at stars 4 is not controlling asthma †

-Withdraw if not effective or tolerated. ıŤ - 6 If medicinal therapy at step 4 is not controlling asthma symptoms then refer for help from an asthma specialist. μ
+If medicinal therapy at step 4 is not controlling asthma symptoms then refer for help from an asthma specialist.